 Dangers of inhalant abuse include depression, isolation and loss of job or family members.
 Inhalants are often considered to be a stepping stone to other addictive drugs, such as cocaine, methamphetamine and heroin.
 Inhalant use by pregnant women has been shown to affect the cognitive and learning abilities of their babies as well as the child’s birth weight.

-Treatment for Addiction to Inhalants
+What Are Treatment Options for Addiction to Inhalants?

 The good news for anyone hooked on inhalants is that you can find freedom from addiction.
 Many rehab facilities offer residential treatment programs that can help you recover your health in a nurturing, therapeutic environment, far away from the stresses and people that enabled your addiction.